Heavy Traffic Diffusion Limit for a Closed Queueing Network with Single-Server and Infinite-Server Stations: Queueing Network Model

 By (\ref{eq:2.8})--(\ref{eq:2.13}), it is straightforward to verify that

 almost surely for all $t\ge 0$.
 Throughout our analysis, we restrict to scheduling policies $T$ that satisfy the following conditions almost surely for all $j\in [J]$:

 Equation (\ref{eq:2.18}) reflects the obvious physical restriction that the servers can only work on jobs when the queues are not empty.
-Moreover, (\ref{eq:2.17}) implies that the server idleness at each single-server station does not increase as long as the queue is not empty.
+Equation (\ref{eq:2.17}) implies that the server idleness at each single-server station does not increase as long as the queue is not empty.
 In other words, we restrict attention to (otherwise arbitrary) work-conserving scheduling policies.
-Finally, (\ref{eq:2.19})--(\ref{eq:2.20}) are natural consequences of the interpretation of $I_j$ as server idleness and are standard in the heavy traffic literature.\footnote{In the context of ridesharing, this class of scheduling policies can be interpreted as a closest driver policy where a customer is immediately assigned to an available driver in the same region.}
+Finally, (\ref{eq:2.19})--(\ref{eq:2.20}) are natural consequences of the interpretation of $I_j$ as server idleness and are standard in the heavy traffic literature.

 To lighten the notation, we henceforth work pathwise on a full-measure set on which the initial conditions, the scheduling-policy constraints, and the primitives' usual path properties hold for all $t\ge 0$; we therefore omit the ``almost surely'' terminology throughout.